MikeMcQuaid/mikemcquaid.com/talks.markdown

 ---
 <noscript>**Please enable JavaScript to view slides.**</noscript>

+### Advanced Git (and GitHub)
+A walkthrough of some useful but rarely known features in Git and GitHub.
+Presented at [Java One](https://www.oracle.com/javaone/index.html) in 2014,  [TechMeetup Edinburgh](http://techmeetup.co.uk/) in 2013 and [DunDDD](http://dun.dddscotland.co.uk/) in 2012.

+<iframe width="640" height="385" src="//www.youtube.com/embed/c6rFzbZa6x0" frameborder="0" allowfullscreen></iframe>

+<script async class="speakerdeck-embed" data-id="5ced99801a3301309a9f1231381a9bc7" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 ### GitHub for Beginners
 How to setup and use GitHub and the GitHub desktop applications.
 Aimed at non-programmers.
 Presented at [Trans*H4CK](http://www.transhack.org) Chicago in 2014.